tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 2) Reuse what you've watched for **passive immersion**.
 Passive immersion is when you have audio playing in the background while you're doing something else.
-A popular practice among AJATTers is to take an episode of a TV show you've watched, extract the audio track and add it to your playlist.
+A popular practice among ajatters is to take an episode of a TV show you've watched, extract the audio track and add it to your playlist.
 I am going to tell you how to do it in the article about [passive listening](passive-listening.html).